jvgomez/fast_methods/README.md

 + scripts: matlab scripts to parse outputs and automatic benchmarking bash script.
 + thirdparty: others' software included.

+### Installation
+Default installation folder is` /usr/local` for Linux distributions (or equivalent on other OS).
+Libraries are installed in subfolder `lib`, together with CMake modules.
+All the includes are installed under `include` subfolder.
+Additionally, in the `share` subfolder the helper scripts and some samples of benchmark configurations files are installed.
+Finally, the benchmark binary is installed in `bin`.

+In order to change the default installation folder you can do:

+	$ cmake ../.. -DCMAKE_INSTALL_PREFIX=<your folder>

+In this case, you will have to adapt your environment variables so that the libraries and CMake modules are found.

 ## KNOWN ISSUES

 - Gradient Descent for FM2* could fail if very narrow passages are in the way of the path.